AbhijeetKrishnan/abhijeetkrishnan.github.io/_posts/2020-12-09-python-int-objects.md

 Why do we get a different answer by merely changing the literal `1` to `-10`?
 This implies that the integer objects created for `1` are merely references to the same object, while the objects created for `-10` are in fact unique.
 If we look through the documentation[^2], we find the following -

-> The current implementation keeps an array of integer objects for all integers between `-5` and `256`, when you create an int in that range you actually just get back a reference to the existing object.
+> The current implementation keeps an array of integer objects for all integers between `-5` and `256`, when you create an int in that range you just get back a reference to the existing object.

 This explains our findings perfectly.
 Python maintains an array of integer objects between $-5$ to $256$.
 In the first snippet, we were attempting to create integer objects for $1$, which lies in that range, so we were simply getting back a reference to the pre-allocated object.
 In the second snippet, when we attempted to create an integer object for $-10$, we got back a reference for a completely new object, since $-10$ lies outside the range of these pre-allocated objects.